mwarning/KadNode/misc/manpage.md

 ## Name Service Switch (NSS)

-Kadnode can intercept system wide DNS lookups via NSS.
+Kadnode can intercept system-wide DNS lookups via NSS.
 This is need to be able to use kadnode links in the web browser or for command line tools like ssh.
 For this, `/etc/nsswitch.conf` need to be configured:

   * Copy libnss_kadnode.so.2 to /lib/.
 Other libnss_*.so files are likely to be there as well.
   * Edit `/etc/nsswitch.conf` to include `kadnode` in the `hosts:` line before entry `dns`: